A Dependable Problem

 In general, open resistance such as objections/quarreling is fairly hard to miss.
 Where resistance gets tricky to identify is behavior involving:

 - Subverting the SMS in favor for "informal" methods of dealing with safety issues

 - Apathetic response to assigned SMS requirements

 When I talk about “ferreting out” resistance in aviation SMS, I mean exposing these types of areas that would otherwise go unaddressed.
-A common story usually looks something like this: a department head instructs his/her employees – either through influence or suggesting retaliatory means – to report issues directly to them rather than through the establish aviation SMS channels.
+A common story usually looks something like this: a department head instructs his/her employees – either through influence or suggesting retaliatory means – to report issues directly to them rather than through the established aviation SMS channels.
 It’s generally passed off as an "old school" way of doing things.

 In other words, subversion.